MonsieurV/monsieurv.github.io/_drafts/different-ways-to-launch-a-program-at-startup.markdown

 If we take our Python program and launch it in background with `python daemonOfLife.py &`, it will have the following side-effects:

-* The process will output to the terminal
+* The process will output to the terminal;
-* The process will be subject to control from the terminal
+* The process will be subject to control from the terminal.

-If we exit our terminal... the process will be killed!
+Indeed if we exit our terminal... the process will be killed!
 This is actually very logical, as our process is a children of the terminal process.
 The latter being killed - the former is subsequently killed // the former too.

 #### Yeah Sure!
 But How Do You Create This Daemon?